Official Statistics

 Databases hosting passport and civil registration records are located in the UK.
 Passport application details submitted via online channels are processed within the EEA and held for 28 days after the application is passed for issue and then deleted from the online channel.
 Our IT systems are subject to security oversight and review in compliance with agreed Government standards.
 A record held in other formats such as paper or microfiche are similarly subject to oversight and review.

-Where passports are applied for overseas, records of application are held securely overseas by our commercial partner VFS Global and TLS contact or at consular posts by the Foreign, Commonwealth and Development Office.
+Where passports are applied for overseas, records of application are held securely overseas by our commercial partner VFS Global or at consular posts by the Foreign, Commonwealth and Development Office.
 In some circumstances, our customer research partners may store information securely overseas when they are collecting information from participants.
 We tell participants when this is the case at the point of collection.

 The information gathered from passport or certificate applications will be destroyed at different times based on the information in question and how long it is necessary to keep it.
 For example: Personal information obtained from other organisations in order to verify information on a passport application or to support an interview will be deleted 28 days after a passport has been issued.
 Such information may be retained for longer where the application was refused or it is required for the purpose of the prevention or detection of crime.
 When contacting the HMPO Helpline (0300 222 0000, Textphone: 18001 0300 222 0222) calls will be recorded and stored for 6 months.